allenai/document-qa/README.md

 `pip install -r requirements.txt`

-The stopword corpus and punkt sentence tokenizer for nltk will are needed and can be fetched with:
+The stopword corpus and punkt sentence tokenizer for nltk are needed and can be fetched with:

  `python -m nltk.downloader punkt stopwords`